In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 serialize the components using the Windows path rules.

-For example, an OSPath with the following components ["C:", "Windows", "System32"]
+For example, an OSPath with the following components

-will serialize to string:
+will serialize to a string as follows:

 OSPath